philipyoo/backbeat/docs/lifecycle.md

 *backbeat-lifecycle-object-tasks* topic.
 For each of them, it does the
 following:

-* Generate or use cached credentials to be able to execute actions on the target object (through admin-backbeat.json?)
 * Check the "action" field, and execute the corresponding action:
   * for "deleteObject" action:
     * do a HEAD object with a "If-Unmodified-Since" condition on the